22.214.171.124 FTB in blended families

 Note: The Secretary cannot make a determination for a past period if one or both members of the couple have already been paid FTB for the period.

-Act reference: FAAct section 26 Only 1 member of a couple eligible for FTB, section 27 Extension of meaning of FTB child in a blended family case, section 28 Eligibility for FTB of members of a couple in a blended family, section 60 Sharing FTB between members of a couple in a blended family
+Act reference: FAAct section 26 Only 1 member of a couple eligible for FTB, section 27 Extension of meaning of FTB or regular care child in a blended family case, section 28 Eligibility for FTB of members of a couple in a blended family, section 60 Sharing FTB between members of a couple in a blended family